Laci1953/Cowgol_on_CP_M/README.md

 (updated on March, 2025 - aligned to the last version found on the Cowgol site)

 (updated on 19 May, 2025 - fixed a bug in COWFIX, occuring when more than one return value is used for a sub)

+(updated on 10 Sept, 2025 - corrected a bug in COWFIX, added COWFIX statistics)

+Sample of COWFIX statistics, when processing ADVENTURE: